Three Steps To Help You With Estate Administration in New Jersey

 - What does this job really mean?

 As executor, you become the personal representative for the deceased.
 You will inventory and locate property, assets, debt and creditors.
-You will pay bills, and are responsible for an accounting.
-Because of this, part of your work will involve investigation.
+You will pay bills and are responsible for accounting.
+Because of this, part of your work will involve an investigation.
 When there is property, financial, and other assets, you will preserve and protect those assets for the beneficiaries of the Will.
-When all assets are claimed and disbursed, and last bills and taxes are paid—you will close the estate.
+When all assets are claimed and disbursed, and the last bills and taxes are paid—you will close the estate.
 In New Jersey, you are eligible for payment from the estate for your efforts.
 Closing an estate can sometimes take more than a year to complete.

 - How do I get started?

 When you are called on as executor, one of your first steps will be to locate the current Will of the deceased, obtain an original certificate of death, and present the documents to the Surrogate Court in the county where the deceased resided.
 After a waiting period of approximately ten days, you are issued documents legally appointing you as executor.